JustMog/Mog-VCV/README.md

 Network is a "node-based" polyphonic sequencer consisting of 16 identical nodes.

-When a node first receives a trigger at either of its two inputs, it sends the node's value (set by the knob) to the main cv out, and relays the trigger to the main gate out.
+When a node first receives a gate at either of its two inputs, it sends the node's value (set by the knob) to the main cv out, and relays the gate to the main gate out.
-Subsequent triggers are relayed to each of the nodes connected outputs in turn, then the cycle repeats.
+Subsequent gates are relayed to each of the nodes connected outputs in turn, then the cycle repeats.

 You can generate a repeating sequence by connecting nodes together.